Filters

 Offers Telehealth

 Preeti Yonker is a Neurologist in Berlin, Maryland.
 Dr. Yonker is rated as an Advanced provider by MediFind in the treatment of Partial Familial Epilepsy.
-Her top areas of expertise are Migraine, Memory Loss, Seizures, and Epilepsy.
+Her top areas of expertise are Multiple Sclerosis (MS), Migraine, Memory Loss, and Seizures.
 Dr. Yonker is currently accepting new patients.

 Advanced in Partial Familial Epilepsy